espressif/esp-idf/docs/en/contribute/documenting-code.rst

 The package "sphinx_rtd_theme" is added to have the same "look and feel" of `ESP32 Programming Guide <https://docs.espressif.com/projects/esp-idf/en/latest/index.html>`_ documentation like on the "Read the Docs" hosting site.

 Do not worry about being confronted with several packages to install.
 Besides Doxygen, all remaining packages are written in Python.
 Therefore installation of all of them is combined into one simple step.

+.. important:: Docs building now supports Python 3 only.
+Python 2 installations will not work.

 Installation of Doxygen is OS dependent: